plaid/plaid-postman/README.md

   * **Retrieve Identity** -  Retrieves various account holder information on file with the financial institution, including names, emails, phone numbers, and addresses.

 * **Income**
-  * **Retrieve Income** - Retrieves information pertaining to a Item’s income.
+  * **Retrieve Income** - Retrieves information pertaining to an Item’s income.
 In addition to the annual income, detailed information will be provided for each contributing income stream (or job).

+  * **Liabilities**
+    * **Retrieve Liabilities** - Retrieves information pertaining to an Item's liabilities.

 * **Assets**
   * **Create Asset Report** - Creates an Asset Report.